Exchange Programme for

 1. These exchange programmes are applicable radiologists within three-four years after certification, who desire to subspecialise in neuroradiology.

-2. Basic knowledge of current clinical practice in radiology with regard to CT, MRI and basics of angiography.
+2. Basic knowledge of current clinical practice in radiology with regard to CT, MRI and basics of angiography is required.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment is essential.
-Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
+Understanding the medico-legal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines, which has been achieved through clinical experience and training prior to entering the fellowship.
-Clinical experience in neurology, neurosurgery is advantageous.
+Clinical experience in neurology and neurosurgery is advantageous.

-4. An active ESR and ESNR membership is required.
+4. Active ESR and ESNR memberships are required.

 PLEASE NOTE: